Greenstand/treetracker-admin-api/README.md

 - In `server/src/datasources/` directory you will need to create a `treetracker.datasource.json` file that will be used to reference the source of data for Loopback.

-- In `server/src/datasources/` directory you will need to create a `treetracker.datasource.json` file that will be used to reference the source of data for Loopback.
+- In `server/` directory you will need to create a `.env` file that will be used to reference the source of data for Loopback.

-- **Contact the #admin-panel channel** on Slack to get our shared treetracker.datasource.json.
+- **Contact the #admin-panel channel** on Slack to get our shared treetracker.datasource.json as well env file

 ## Development Environment Quick Start